-- 8.3.6.1 Any system activity on the SUT that takes place between the conclusion of the load test and the beginning of the performance test must be fully disclosed including listings of scripts or command logs. - 8.3.6.2 The details of the steps followed to implement the power test (e.g., system boot, database restart, etc.) must be disclosed. - 8.3.6.3 The timing intervals (see Clause 5.3.7) for each query and for both refresh functions must be reported for the power test. - 8.3.6.4 The number of query streams used for the throughput test must be disclosed. - 8.3.6.5 The start time and finish time for each query stream must be reported for the throughput test. - 8.3.6.6 The total elapsed time of the measurement interval (see Clause 5.3.6) must be reported for the throughput test. - 8.3.6.7 The start time and finish time for each refresh function in the refresh stream must be reported for the throughput test. - 8.3.6.8 The timing intervals (see Clause 5.3.7) for each query of each stream and for each refresh function must be reported for the throughput test. - 8.3.6.9 The computed performance metric, related numerical quantities and the price performance metric must be reported. - 8.3.6.10 The performance metric (QphD@Size) and the numerical quantities (TPC-D Power@Size and TPC-D Throughput@Size) from both of the runs must be disclosed (see Clause 5.4.6).
+- 8.3.6.1 Any system activity on the SUT that takes place between the conclusion of the load test and the beginning of the performance test must be fully disclosed including listings of scripts or command logs. - 8.3.6.2 The details of the steps followed to implement the power test (e.g., system boot, database restart, etc.) must be disclosed. - 8.3.6.3 The timing intervals (see Clause 5.3.7) for each query and for both refresh functions must be reported for the power test. - 8.3.6.4 The number of query streams used for the throughput test must be disclosed. - 8.3.6.5 The start time and finish time for each query stream must be reported for the throughput test. - 8.3.6.6 The total elapsed time of the measurement interval (see Clause 5.3.6) must be reported for the throughput test. - 8.3.6.7 The start time and finish time for each refresh function in the refresh stream must be reported for the throughput test. - 8.3.6.8 The timing intervals (see Clause 5.3.7) for each query of each stream and for each refresh function must be reported for the throughput test. - 8.3.6.9 The computed performance metric, related numerical quantities and the price performance metric must be reported. - 8.3.6.10 The performance metric (QphD@Size) and the numerical quantities (TPC-D Power@Size and TPC-D Throughput@Size) from both of the runs must be disclosed (see Clause 5.4.1). - 8.3.6.11 Any activity on the SUT that takes place between the conclusion of Run1 and the beginning of Run2 must be fully disclosed including listings of scripts or command logs along with any system reboots or database restarts.